MithunDataPro/Data-Engineer-Repo/Big Data/Detail Explanation Of Tools/Apache Nifi/README.md

 NiFi is useful in scenarios where data flows need to be routed, validated, transformed, and enriched before being sent to multiple destinations.
 Key scenarios include handling a high variety of data sources, cleaning untrusted data, and managing different data schema.
 NiFi is especially suited for handling the four Vs of Big Data:

 - #### 1. **Volume —**:
    At what scale do you operate?
 In order of magnitude, are you closer to a few GigaBytes or hundreds of PetaBytes?

-- ### 2. **Variety —**:
+- #### 2. **Variety —**:
    How many data sources do you have?
 Are your data structured?
 If yes, does the schema vary often?

-- ### 3. **Velocity —**:
+- #### 3. **Velocity —**:
    What is the frequency of the events you process?
-Is it credit cards payments?
+Is it credit card payments?
 Is it a daily performance report sent by an IoT device?

-- ### 4. **Veracity —**:
+- #### 4. **Veracity —**:
    Can you trust the data?
 Alternatively, do you need to apply multiple cleaning operations before manipulating it?

 ![image](https://github.com/user-attachments/assets/f1c866a1-db2e-4980-a86d-0eaceb92e2de)